richlamdev/tf-syslog-ng/README.md

 ## Security Considerations

 * As mentioned, NACLs are not used/applied.
 Naturally, and added layer of defense would be to enable NACLs as required.
 * SELinux is effectively disabled.
-Ideally this would be enabled.
+SELinux should be enabled.
+* Remove the script from the root directory on the syslog hosts.
-* Host based firewall is not enabled.
+* Host based firewall should be enabled.
 * Potentially remove public access to all instance by using AWS SSM.
-Another alternative would be to use a bastion host, then access a private subnet.
+  * Another alternative would be to use a bastion host, then access a private subnet.

 ## Improvements

 * clean up Terraform, specifically use more variables and reduce violation of DRY principle.
+* invoke Ansible automatically afer Terraform has completed.

 ## References